Shingles is a painful rash caused by an infection of a nerve underneath the skin with the varicella-zoster virus.

 The shingles rash is contagious (for someone else to catch chickenpox) until all the blisters (vesicles) have scabbed and are dry.
 If the blisters are covered with a dressing, it is unlikely that the virus will pass on to others.
 This is because the virus is passed on by direct contact with the blisters.
 If you have a job, you can return to work once the blisters have dried up, or earlier if you keep the rash covered and feel well enough.
 Similarly children with shingles can go to school if the rash is covered by clothes and they do not feel unwell.

 Pregnant women who have not had chickenpox should avoid people with shingles.
-See separate leaflet called Chickenpox Contact and Pregnancy for more details.
+See the separate leaflet called Chickenpox Contact in Pregnancy for more details.
 Also, if you have a poor immune system (immunosuppression), you should avoid people with shingles.
 (See below for a list of people who have a poor immune system.)
 These general rules are to be on the safe side, as it is direct contact with the rash that usually passes on the virus.

 Can other people catch it?